nimaiji/huffman-coding/README.md

 #export zipped file
 huffman.tableToDict() #convert huffman codes(huffman.txt or any huffman codes) to dict huffman.exportZipped('./zipped.txt')

+#import zipped
+#if you generated huffman codes and zipped file before you can just import them and see what 's behind
+huffman.importZipped('./decoded.txt','./zippedd.txt','./huffman.txt')
 ```

 Sample Huffman table in 'huffman.txt':